 - Dried oregano

-- Chicken Bouillon cubes
+- Chicken Bouillon cubes or vegetable broth

 - Garlic powder